Effun-141/Effun-141.github.io/_posts/2021-01-13-Design of a Navigation and Localization System for a Quadruped Bionic Robot.md

 ---
 layout: post
-title:  "Design of a Visual SLAM System for a Quadruped Bionic Robot"
+title:  "Research on visual SLAM system for quadruped bionic robot"
 info: "Researched Visual Simultaneous Localization and Mapping (VSLAM) techniques for undergraduate thesis project."
 tech: "Outcomes: An undergraduate thesis that won the second prize for excellent graduation design in Jiangsu Province."
 type: Brief introduction